Markets buoyed by news on trade talks and the Fed chair

 Over the three weeks ending April 16, 2025, investors withdrew $47 billion from equity mutual funds and ETFs and $50 billion from fixed income mutual funds and ETFs.14 This simultaneous flight from stocks and bonds is unusual and underscores the anxiety surrounding US dollar assets.

-Unfortunately, those investors who took money out of equity funds before April 9 missed out on the 10th-best day ever for the S&P 500 Index.15 A reminder of the importance of time in the market versus timing the market for long-term investors.
+Unfortunately, those investors who took money out of equity funds before April 9 missed out on the third best day ever for the S&P 500 Index.15 A reminder of the importance of time in the market versus timing the market for long-term investors.

 We remind investors, too, that by the end of last week, the 10-year US Treasury rate was close to its average over the past two years.16